Cultural impact of Mariah Carey: Billboard records

-Carey's song "All I Want for Christmas Is You" alone has broken multiple Billboard records and was ranked by the magazine as the greatest holiday song of all time.
-It is the longest running number-one song on the Billboard Holiday 100 chart (57 cumulative weeks, of the chart's 62 total weeks) and the longest-running holiday number-one on the Billboard Hot 100 chart.
+"All I Want for Christmas Is You" alone has broken multiple Billboard records and was ranked by the magazine as the greatest holiday song of all time.
+It is the longest running number-one song on the Billboard Holiday 100, the Billboard Hot 100 and the Billboard Global 200.
 It also holds the record for the longest span of a song's first and last week at the summit of the Hot 100, a record that's annually extended, and the only song to return to number-one in more than two separate chart runs.
-(Note: Since 2019, the song has reached the top of the Hot 100 making it the first song to top the Hot 100 in five distinct runs.)
+(Note: The song has reached the top of the Hot 100 every year since 2019, making it the first song to top the Hot 100 in five distinct runs.)
 With the song, Carey became the first artist to reach number-one on the Billboard Hot 100 in the physical, digital, and streaming eras.

 In 2008, Billboard listed "We Belong Together" as the ninth all-time top song on the Hot 100, and second of their list of R&B songs on the same chart.
 On November 19, 2010, Billboard magazine ranked Carey at number four on their "Top 50 R&B/Hip-Hop Artists of the Past 25 Years" chart.

 Other achievements

 As of March 2022, the Recording Industry Association of America (RIAA) lists Carey as the best-selling female albums artist, with shipments of 72 million units in the US, and one of the best-selling digital singles artists.
-She is the second female singer to amass both diamond-certified albums and singles, with the albums Music Box and Daydream, and the single "All I Want for Christmas Is You".
-With sales of over 28 million copies worldwide, Music Box and Daydream rank among the best-selling albums of all time.
-With her debut album and The Emancipation of Mimi becoming the best-selling albums of the year in the US in 1991 and 2005, respectively, Carey became the second woman after Whitney Houston to achieve that feat.
+She is the second female singer to amass both diamond-certified albums and singles, with the albums Music Box, Merry Christmas and Daydream, and the single "All I Want for Christmas Is You".
+With respective sales of over 28 million and 20 million copies worldwide, Music Box and Daydream rank among the best-selling albums of all time.
+With her debut album and The Emancipation of Mimi being the best-selling albums of the year in the US in 1991 and 2005, respectively, Carey became the second woman after Whitney Houston to achieve that feat.
 In 2021, The Emancipation of Mimi and "Fantasy" were included on the new editions of Rolling Stone magazine's lists of "The 500 Greatest Albums of All Time" and "The 500 Greatest Songs of All Time", respectively.